Theepak90/pumpfungames/replit.md

 - **Minimal interface**: Games now have clean canvas-only display with essential minimap and controls

 ### Dual Game System
-- **Public Multiplayer**: Home page "PLAY" button leads to `/multiplayer` with real-time multiplayer
+- **Public Multiplayer**: Home page "PLAY" button leads to `/multiplayer` with regional WebSocket servers
 - **Private Single-player**: Secret URL `/game8999` with password `secretserveradd119988` for bot-based gameplay
-- WebSocket-based multiplayer server with real-time player synchronization
-- Separate game modes: multiplayer (no bots, real players) vs single-player (AI bots)
+- **Regional multiplayer**: Auto-detects US/EU regions with manual override option
+- **Room-based gameplay**: Maximum 5 players per room with automatic load balancing
+- **Real-time synchronization**: WebSocket communication for all game events
 - Session-based access control for private game using sessionStorage

-### Extremely Advanced AI Bot System (Pro Slither.io Level)
+### Enhanced Bot AI System
-- **Strategic Pathfinding**: Bots constantly scan for mass clusters, threats, and barriers with 32-direction vector analysis
-- **Virtual Radar System**: 400-600px detection range with real-time threat assessment every 100ms
-- **Advanced State Machine**: patrol, foodHunt, avoid, trap, aggro modes with intelligent state transitions
+- State-based AI with wander, foodHunt, avoid, and aggro behaviors
-- **Trap Detection & Avoidance**: Bots recognize and escape coordinated trap attempts by multiple players
-- **Aggressive Trapping**: When larger, bots circle and corner smaller snakes using advanced geometry
-- **Smooth Turning Physics**: Angle velocity system with acceleration for human-like but optimal movement
-- **Realistic Mistakes**: 5-10% mistake rate including wrong directions, hesitation, and delayed reactions
-- **Territory Control**: Each bot patrols assigned zones and switches areas dynamically for personality
-- **Predictive AI**: Bots predict player paths 0.5 seconds ahead and intercept boost attacks
-- **Emergency Systems**: Instant counter-boost when players boost toward bots, map boundary escape protocols
-- **Pro-Level Speed**: 2.0x boost multiplier with optimized mass loss for competitive gameplay
-- **Field Awareness**: Comprehensive collision avoidance with enhanced visual range and threat prioritization
+- Bots start with exactly $1.00 and only increase money through crate collection
+- Bots avoid big orange test food but actively hunt regular food and money crates
+- Aggressive player hunting when bots are larger than player
+- Strategic boosting for escaping, hunting, and collecting valuable items
+- Reduced dodging sensitivity for more aggressive gameplay
+- Shadows like player snake when not boosting, white outline only when boosting
+- Realistic movement patterns instead of circular wandering

 ### Money Balance System
 - Added money balance display above snake head starting at $1.00